abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 ```

 Note that the trajectory length cannot always be multiple of the sequence length that we choose to train the RNN.
-To overcome that we will insert some dummy inputs in the last example as is done in the above code snippet.
+To overcome this we will insert some dummy inputs in the last example as is done in the above code snippet.

 ## Feeding the batched trajectory to compute loss in RNN based policy

 We feed a batch of sequence in the RNN.
 We just need to feed the first RNN state to compute the forward propagation.
 At each step, RNN computes the probability of taking all actions at the state that was fed to it.
-We see from the trajectory the actual action that was taken at that state then we compute the [Policy Gradient Loss](https://web.eecs.umich.edu/~baveja/Papers/PolicyGradientNIPS99.pdf).
+We see in the trajectory the actual action that was taken at that state then we compute the [Policy Gradient Loss](https://web.eecs.umich.edu/~baveja/Papers/PolicyGradientNIPS99.pdf).

 $$
 \text{Loss}_i = -\log o_i(a_i) R_i
 $$
+where $$o_i$$ is the output of the RNN that represent the probability of all actions at state $$s_i$$.

 $$
 \text{Total Loss} = \sum_i \text{Loss}_i